geralt-tian/SEAF/README.md

 ## Setup

-For setup instructions, please refer to the README file in the 'SCI' folder.
+For setup instructions, please refer to the README file in the `SCI` folder.

 We successfully completed the compilation on Ubuntu 22.04.5 LTS with Intel(R) Xeon(R) Platinum 8475B.